Abortion in the United States: Positions of political parties

 Into the 21st century, although members of both major U.S. political parties come down on either side of the issue, the Republican Party is often seen as being anti-abortion, since the official party platform opposes abortion and considers fetuses to have an inherent right to life.
 Republicans for Choice represents the minority of that party.
 In 2006, pollsters found that 9% of Republicans favor the availability of abortion in most circumstances.
 Of Republican National Convention delegates in 2004, 13% believed that abortion should be generally available, and 38% believed that it should not be permitted.
 The same poll showed that 17% of all Republican voters believed that abortion should be generally available to those who want it, while 38% believed that it should not be permitted.
 The Republican Party was supportive of abortion rights prior to 1976 Republican National Convention, at which they supported an anti-abortion constitutional amendment as a temporary political ploy to gain more support from Catholics; this stance brought many more social conservatives into the party resulting in a large and permanent shift toward support of the anti-abortion position.
 The Democratic Party platform considers abortion to be a woman's right.
 Democrats for Life of America represents the minority of that party.
 In 2006, pollsters found that 74% of Democrats favor the availability of abortion in most circumstances.
 Of Democratic National Convention delegates in 2004, 75% believed that abortion should be generally available, and 2% believed that abortion should not be permitted.
 The same poll showed that 49% of all Democratic voters believed that abortion should be generally available to those who want it, while 13% believed that it should not be permitted.

 The position of U.S. third political parties and other U.S. minor political parties is diverse.
 The Green Party supports legal abortion as a woman's right.
-While abortion is a contentious issue and the Maryland-based Libertarians for Life opposes the legality of abortion in most circumstances, the Libertarian Party platform (2012) states that "government should be kept out of the matter, leaving the question to each person for their conscientious consideration."
+While abortion is a contentious issue and the Maryland-based Libertarians for Life opposes the legality of abortion in most circumstances, the Libertarian Party platform (2012) stated that "government should be kept out of the matter, leaving the question to each person for their conscientious consideration."
+In 2022, the Libertarian Party removed all mentions of abortion in their platform.
 The Constitution Party is opposed to abortion.